 Other Requirements.
-Requirements are one (I) hour of Survival Skills, and two (2) hours of Health, Physical Education or Military Science.
+(Requirement of one (l) hour of Survival Skills, and two (2) hours of Health, Physical Education or Military Science.)

 Freshman Orientation.
-The following course is required for all students who enter AAMU with fewer than 31 semester hours of college credit: ORI 101, Survival Skills for University Life
+The following course is required for all students who enter AAMU with fewer than 31 semester hours of college credit.
+ORI 101, Survival Skills for University Life

-Health, Physical Education, and Military Science.
-The following options are available for fulfilling AAMU's two-semester credit hour requirement in health, physical education, or military science:
+Health, Physical Education, and Military Science The following options are available for fulfilling AAMU's two-semester credit hour requirement in health, physical education, or military science:

-Health Science Option.
-Select one of the following two-semester credit hour courses: (Teacher education majors must take HED 101)
+Health Science Option Select one of the following two-semester credit hour courses.